cyberwizardinstitute/workshops/networks.markdown

 smtp is the protocol used to deliver email messages.

-Here we can send an email from `barak@whitehouse.gov` to `substack@localhost`.
+Here we can send an email from `trump@whitehouse.gov` to `substack@localhost`.

 The lines that start with a number are messages from the